juand-r/naacl-2019-notes/README.md

 - (Could not attend) On the Importance of Distinguishing Word Meaning Representations: A Case Study on Reverse Dictionary Mapping.
 Mohammad Taher Pilehvar
 - (Could not attend) Factorising AMR generation through syntax
 - (Could not attend) Joint Detection and Location of English Puns
+- (Could not attend) **Inoculation by Fine-Tuning: A Method for Analyzing Challenge Datasets.
+Nelson F. Liu, Roy Schwartz and Noah A. Smith**
+-